Seal Beach

 What are the best neighborhoods?

-Main Street district (walkable, historic, most demand); Surfside (gated, beachfront, premium pricing); residential blocks north of the pier on Seal Beach Boulevard.
+Main Street district (walkable, historic, most demand); Surfside (gated, beachfront, premium pricing); the Hill (elevated single-family pocket just inland of Old Town).

 Is there good dining in Seal Beach?

 Casual and local.
-Taco Surf and Beachwood BBQ are the local anchors; Main Street has a solid walkable block of independent spots.
-The pier end is not currently a dining destination — the previous restaurant burned in 2016 and redevelopment is ongoing.
+Taco Surf is a local anchor; Main Street has a solid walkable block of independent spots.
+The pier end is not currently a dining destination.
+The previous restaurant closed in 2013, its vacant building burned in a 2016 fire, and redevelopment discussion has continued since.
 Don't expect fine dining; do expect good fish tacos.

 How far is Seal Beach from the beach?